chenzhaiyu/abspy/README.md

 Please find the usage of *abspy* at [API reference](https://abspy.readthedocs.io/en/latest/api.html).
 For the data structure of a `.vg`/`.bvg` file, please refer to [VertexGroup](https://abspy.readthedocs.io/en/latest/vertexgroup.html).

+## Contributing to *abspy*

+Please see the [Contribution Guide](https://github.com/chenzhaiyu/abspy/blob/main/CONTRIBUTING.md) for more information.

 ## FAQ